mohoyt/litl/README.md

 [License](LICENSE)

-Litl is licensed under the [https://creativecommons.org/licenses/by-nc/4.0/](Creative Commons Attribution-NonCommercial 4.0 International license).
+Litl is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/).
 This design as it stands in this repository may be freely reproduced, modified, and manufactured for PERSONAL USE ONLY and may not be reproduced in physical form for public sale.

+Litl kits are available for sale at [sthlmkb.com](https://sthlmkb.com)

 ## Features
 * Only through hole components for easy soldering